Nylle/javaseq/README.md

 If you're using [Lombok](https://projectlombok.org/) you can add `@ExtensionMethods({Seq.Extensions.class})` to your class in order to access the following extension methods.

 #### Iterable::toSeq()
-- Returns a Seq with the items in extended Iterable.
+- Returns a Seq of the items in extended Iterable.

 #### Iterator::toSeq()
-- Returns a Seq with the items in extended Iterator.
+- Returns a Seq of the items in extended Iterator.

 #### Stream::toSeq()
-- Returns a Seq with the items in extended Stream.
+- Returns a Seq of the items in extended Stream.

 #### Map::toSeq()
-- Returns a Seq<Map.Entry> with the items in extended Map.
+- Returns a Seq<Map.Entry> of the items in extended Map.